sl4shme/stuff/development/python/context_managers.md

  - value
  - traceback

-If the code in the with block exits without raising any exception, the value passed are None.
+If an exception occurred while in the code inside the `with` statement, the arguments contain the exception type, value and traceback information.

-Otherwise they contain informations about the exception (the same you would get by calling sys.exc_info).
+Otherwise, all three arguments are None.

+If __exit__() returns True, it will cause the with statement to suppress the exception and continue execution.
+Otherwise the exception continues propagating after this method has finished executing.
+If an exception occurs in __exit__() it will replace the exception passed.
+The exception passed in should never be reraised explicitly, because it would be hard to debug if the exception happened inside the with statement or inside __exit__().

+## A few examples

-For example if we wanted to write a header and footer to a print, we could use:
+####Adding a header and footer to a print:
 ```python
 class ctx():
     def __enter__(self):